argilla-io/argilla/docs/_source/guides/query_datasets.md

 The same query can be used in the search bar of the Argilla web app, or with the Python client as optional arguments.

+To load an Argilla dataset from a query, you can use the `load` function.

 ```python
 import argilla as rg